aws-samples/amazon-security-lake-generative-ai/README.md

 **Grant permisson to Security Lake Database**
 1. Copy ARN “arn:aws:iam::********************:role/sagemaker-user-profile-for-security-hub”
 2. Go to Lake Formation in console
-3. Click on amazon_security_lake_glue_db_us_east_1 database
+3. Select the amazon_security_lake_glue_db_<YOUR-REGION>  database.
+    1. For example, if your Security Lake is in us-east-1 the value would be amazon_security_lake_glue_db_us_east_1
-4. From Actions Dropdown choose Grant
+4. From the Actions  Dropdown, select Grant.
-5. In grant Data Permissions select SAML Users and Groups
+5. In Grant Data  Permissions, select SAML Users and Groups.
-6. Paste the SageMaker Domain user profile ARN
+6. Paste the SageMaker user  profile ARN from Step 1.
-7. In Database Permissions choose Describe and click on Grant
+7. In Database  Permissions, select Describe and then Grant.
 <br><br>

-**Grant permisson to Security Lake - Security Hub Table**
+**Grant permisson to Security Lake table(s)**
-1. Copy ARN “arn:aws:iam::********************:role/sagemaker-user-profile-for-security-hub”
+1. Copy the SageMaker user-profile ARN “arn:aws:iam::********************:role/sagemaker-user-profile-for-security-lake”
 2. Go to Lake Formation in console
-3. Click on amazon_security_lake_glue_db_us_east_1 database and the click on view tables button
-4. Click on amazon_security_lake_table_us_east_1_sh_findings table
+3. Select the amazon_security_lake_glue_db_<YOUR-REGION>  database.
+    1. For example, if your Security Lake is in us-east-1 the value would be amazon_security_lake_glue_db_us_east_1
+4. Choose View Tables.
+5. Select the amazon_security_lake_table_<YOUR-REGION>_sh_findings_1_0  table.
+    1. For example, if your Security Lake is in us-east-1 the value would be amazon_security_lake_table_us_east_1_sh_findings_1_0
+    2. Note: Each table must be granted access individually.
+Selecting “All Tables“ will not grant the appropriate access needed to query Security Lake.
-5. From Actions Dropdown choose Grant
+6. From Actions Dropdown, select Grant.
-6. In grant Data Permissions select SAML Users and Groups
+7. In Grant Data  Permissions, select SAML Users and Groups.
-7. Paste the SageMaker Domain user profile ARN
+8. Paste the SageMaker user-profile ARN from Step 1.
-8. In Table Permissions choose Describe and select then click on Grant
+9. In Table Permissions, select Describe and then Grant.
 <br>

 **CodeCommit**